TomiVidal99/mlang/README.md

 ## TODO

+- [ ] FIX: consider all the statements inside BasicStatements when finding references and definitions.
+- [ ] FIX: linting messages are not correctly positioned.
 - [ ] FIX: statements can have expression within the conditions. if (3+1 == 4) etc.
 - [ ] FIX: use INFO instead of WARN in ';' missing message.
 - [ ] FIX: documentation not showing for function definitions.